eudoxia0/eudoxia0.github.io/article/_posts/2026-01-12-letting-claude-play-text-adventures.md

 town, accumulating redundant memories, and hits the turn limit before even finding the house.

-# Psychogeography

-What if we can automatically map the game world, on behalf of the LLM?

-TODO

 # Aside: Small Worlds

 _Anchorhead_ is a long, broad game, and from the very beginning you can forget